RedBearAK/toshy/README.md

     - **Wayland compositors with `zwlr_foreign_toplevel_manager_v1` interface**
         - See [Wiki article](https://github.com/RedBearAK/toshy/wiki/Wlroots-Based-Wayland-Compositors.md) for usage of this method with unknown compositors that may be compatible

 If you are in an X11/Xorg login session, the desktop environment or window manager doesn't really matter.
-The keymapper gets the window class/name/title information directly from the X server with the Python `Xlib` module.
+The keymapper gets the window class/name/title information directly from the X server using functionality available in the `Xlib` Python module.

 On the other hand, if you are in a Wayland session, it is only possible to obtain the per-application or per-window information (for the app-specific shortcut keymaps) by using solutions that are custom to a limited set of desktop environments (or window managers).